chocolatey/docs/input/en-us/central-management/setup/service.md

 >
 > Please ensure the user `ChocolateyLocalAdmin` has been given `db_datareader` and `db_datawriter` access to the database.
 See [logins and access](xref:ccm-database#step-2-set-up-sql-server-logins-and-access).

+> :memo: **NOTE**
+>
-> :memo: **NOTE** Note the connection string doesn't include credentials.
+> The connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running it and why the service itself needs the right user/password.

 ##### Use Windows Account to Attach SQL Server